ludybupt/FATRER/README.md

     python main.py conf/FATRER_single_DailyDialog.yaml
 ```
 ## Cite us
-Cite this paper, if you use FARTER in your research publication.
+Please cite the following paper if you find this code useful in your work.
 ```
 @article{mao2023fatrer,
   title={FATRER: Full-Attention Topic Regularizer for Accurate and Robust Conversational Emotion Recognition},